aiven/aiven-docs/docs/products/opensearch/howto/migrate-snapshot-data-opensearch.md

 migration's accuracy.
 This step is optional but recommended to ensure the migration was successful.

-1. Collect data from the source service: Before migrating the data, collect data from the source service and save it in a JSON file
+1. **Collect data from the source service**: Before migrating the data, collect data from the source service and save it in a JSON file
    (for example, `file1.json`).
 Use the following script from the [Aiven examples GitHub repository](https://github.com/aiven/aiven-examples/blob/main/solutions/validate-elasticsearch-to-opensearch-migration/get_migration_validation_data.py):